Frequently Asked Questions

 - Bulk upload and download through drag and drop, selection or zip

 - See assignments and other items that need your attention on the Dashboard

 - Receive notifications via email, text, or in your calendar

 Will I have to manually enroll students or create a new account or request a Canvas course?

-No. Your Canvas course is created automatically each quarter.
+No. Your Canvas course is created each quarter.
 Your roster will be added to your Canvas and synched with enrollment updates, so enrolled students will be able to see the course after you publish it.
 You and your students will login to your Canvas course using your SUNet ID and password.

 Is there a recommended browser for Canvas?

 Yes.
 Students can download the Apple iOS Canvas App for iPhone and iPad or Android Canvas App.
 See the Canvas Mobile App Guide for more information.

 Instructors and TA’s can download the Canvas Teacher App for iPhone, iPad or Android devices.
 See the Canvas Teacher Mobile App Guide for more information.